Skip to content

 Score your own small molecules against a protein target, fetch results as they arrive, and stop early if needed.

-A small molecule library screen scores molecules you provide against a protein target.
-Each molecule is evaluated for binding confidence, optimization score, and structure confidence.
-Results stream in as molecules are scored — you can fetch them before the screen finishes and stop early.
+A small molecule library screen scores molecules you provide against a protein target, evaluating each for binding confidence, optimization score, and structure confidence.
+Results stream in as molecules are scored, so you can fetch them before the screen finishes and stop early.

 {